Updated on August 25th, 2022 by Aristofanis Papadatos

 Source: Investor Presentation

-During the quarter, MPC completed the sale of its Speedway business to 7–Eleven for after–tax proceeds of $16.5 billion in cash.
+About a year ago, Marathon completed the sale of its Speedway business to 7–Eleven for after–tax proceeds of $16.5 billion in cash.
 The deal includes a 15–year fuel supply agreement for about 7.7 billion gallons of fuel per year.
-MPC will use the proceeds to reduce its debt and will also return $9 billion to shareholders via share repurchases.
-The amount of share repurchases is massive, as it can reduce the share count by 25% at the current stock price.
+Marathon has used most of the proceeds to fund aggressive share repurchases and reduce its debt.
+The amount of share repurchases has been massive, as it has reduced the share count by 25% since last year.

-On the other hand, Marathon is now trading at a P/E of 12.7, which is much higher than its historical average of 10.7.
-If the P/E ratio declines from 12.7 to 10.7, the stock would incur a 3.4% annualized P/E contraction.
+On the other hand, Marathon is now trading at a P/E of only 5.3, which is much lower than its historical average of 10.7.
+If the stock reverts to its average valuation level in five years, it will enjoy a 16.8% annualized P/E expansion.

-Overall, the stock is likely to offer just a 1.6% average annual return over the next five years, as the 1% expected EPS growth and the 4% dividend yield will be partially offset by P/E contraction.
+Nevertheless, the stock is likely to offer a -5.8% average annual return over the next five years, as the 16.8% valuation tailwind and the 2.2% dividend are likely to be offset by the 22% expected annual EPS decline.

 Thanks to the strong tailwind of the economic reopening and their strong business models, the Big 4 major U.S. refiners are likely to significantly grow their EPS in the next five years.
 Several refining stocks have outperformed the S&P 500 to start the year, which could make investors hesitant to buy.
 Fortunately, we still see them as undervalued, with strong total returns expected through their future EPS growth, rising P/E multiples, and dividends.